evangraan/nginx-gunicorn-flask-service-python-client-ansible-behave-bdd/README.md

 The ansible provisioning configures nginx with a self-signed certificate.
 For production environments this should be replaced with Certbot (lets-encrypt) once DNS has been configured so that the FQDN for the server resolves correctly.

+Communication with the API service is secured using simple bearer token.
+The tokn is configured in config.json

 # Installation and provisioning
 ## Ansible configuration and support